-The Statement of Net Position presents information on all of the Center's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of the Center's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference between the four reported as net position.

 The Statement of Activities presents information showing how the Center's net position changed during the fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in the statement for some items that will only result in cash flows in future fiscal periods.
 All revenues provided to the Center came from fees earned from other entities, and charges to the Participant counties.